-Project MAMA is a registered charity based in Bristol launched in March 2018 that offers free, confidential and individual-focused holistic support to women throughout pregnancy, labour and childbirth, and those first few weeks of parenthood.
+Project MAMA is a registered charity based in Bristol launched in March 2018 that offers free, confidential and individual-focused holistic support to displaced people throughout pregnancy, labour and childbirth, and those first few weeks of parenthood.

 Project MAMA is a hive of midwives, activists, doulas and birth companions who form a peer network of skills, support and solidarity for women and their children.
-Our ethos is to encourage independence and bolster natural resilience women have by providing a safe and nurturing space to unpack ideas and wishes around birth & support in early motherhood.
-We are a sisterhood network, promoting a women’s right to choose and we facilitate community.
-We promote an understanding of a woman’s rights and entitlements surrounding maternity healthcare in these challenging times.
+Our ethos is to encourage independence and bolster natural resilience people have by providing a safe and nurturing space to unpack ideas and wishes around birth & support in early parenthood.
+We are a network based on sorority, promoting a women and birthing people’s right to choose and we facilitate community.
+We promote an understanding of a person’s rights and entitlements surrounding perinatal healthcare in these challenging times.

 Why we do this